zWolfrost/strindex/README.md

 ## Installation
 You can install the program with the command `pip install strindex`.

-Alternatively, the releases tab includes a precompiled version of the program, which by default opens the gui mode (unless executed with arguments).
+Alternatively, the [releases tab](https://github.com/zWolfrost/strindex/releases/latest) includes a precompiled version of the program, which by default opens in gui mode (unless executed with arguments).
 Warning: the precompiled version has a high chance of being detected as a **false positive** by antivirus software.
 You can compile the program yourself to avoid this.

 ## Usage
 You can run the program with the command `strindex <action> <input file(s)> [arguments]`.